 That is the only time I really remember my mother raising her voice to me.
 I completely lost it and ran out the front door.

-I later told her that in that moment I felt like the connection between us was severed and that was the greatest pain to me.
+I later told her that in that moment, I felt like the connection between us was severed and that was the greatest pain for me.

 This example may not be universal, but it is telling.
 The crux is connection and the situation is largely rooted in brain science.

 The teenage brain is developing.
 In fact, brain science over the past decade has found that the most complex regions of the brain don’t reach full development until age 25+ in most humans.
 While a huge majority of brain development happens before age five or six, the last 5 percent or so is monumental because it involves the logical part of the brain.
 Among the final parts of the brain to complete development is the prefrontal cortex.